Emily Bacon: Medical experience

 After graduating from Wilson in 1912, Emily Bacon earned her doctor of medicine degree from the Johns Hopkins University School of Medicine in 1916.
+In 1924, Bacon became the successor to Katherine M. Starkey and was appointed Associate in Pediatric Hygiene at University of Pennsylvania.
 She returned to Philadelphia to accept a pediatric residency at Mary J. Drexel Hospital, a position she held until 1928 when she was the first woman appointed to the senior staff at the institution.
 When the hospital merged with the nearby Lankenau Medical Center a few years later, Bacon was appointed Lankenau's first chief of pediatrics.

 She remained at Lankenau until 1952, and even after her retirement as chief of pediatrics was a pediatric consultant until 1965.
 During this same period, she was also affiliated with the Woman's Medical College of Pennsylvania (WMCP).
 Bacon accepted a position as an instructor of pediatrics at WMCP in 1919, becoming a full professor six years later.
 She became professor emeritus in 1953 and retired from teaching at the age of 62.